rhevorn/shape/README.md

 ## Status

-Pre-1.0: the public surface is documented in [`docs/API.md`](docs/API.md), but breaking changes may still happen before a stable release.
+Release candidate.
+The public surface and behavioral contract are frozen in [`docs/API.md`](docs/API.md); after the first public tag, incompatible changes require a major version.

 ## Install